Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 # A Full guide to Delta Parallel Robot Trajectory Planning
 ------
-I wanted to make a controller for DPR, it was pretty hard and challenging, that made me pretty angry so i decdied to drown myself in this rabbithole til I find a satisfying answer.
-So hope you enjoy.
-I've already made a repository like this before, but this is going to be a better and more complete version of that one.
+<ins>**A word from me:**</ins> I was really excited about creating a controller for DPR, and I must say, it was quite a challenging task.
+However, I became pretty obsessive about finding a solution and felt driven to share it with others as an open-source framework.
+So, I decided to fully immerse myself in this pursuit until I discovered a satisfying answer.
+I hope you'll find it helpful.
+I've actually worked on a similar repository in the past, but this new version is going to be even better and more comprehensive. the best way to reach me is via email:
+arvin1844m@gmail.com

 ![delta_robot_urdf](https://raw.githubusercontent.com/ArthasMenethil-A/Delta-Robot-Trajectory-Planning/main/raw_images/delta_robot_urdf.PNG)